ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. A supervisor can view the packets whose status has been received from the processor as ‘Re-register’.
 1. The system displays the list of registration IDs that have been flagged as ‘re-register’ during packet status sync from the processor.
-1. The supervisor can see the registration details(the acknowledgement slip) for registration ID\s
+1. The supervisor can see the registration details (the acknowledgement slip) for registration ID\s
-1. Supervisor informs the individual by phone, email, physical mail or physical visit to re-register.
+1. Supervisor informs the individual by phone, email, physical mail, or physical visit to re-register.
 This is an offline process.
 1. Supervisor also records it in the system that he has ‘Informed’ the individual
    * If unable to contact the individual, Supervisor records it as ‘Can’t inform'.
-6. The supervisor then  ‘Authenticates by   providing biometric data -fingerprint, iris or face.
-Further select the specific finger or iris being provided.
+6. The supervisor then ‘Authenticates by providing biometric data -fingerprint, Iris, or face.
+Further, select the specific finger or iris being provided.
 1. Scan the selected biometric.
 1. Authenticate with locally stored biometric and display the result.
    * On successful authentication, the actioned packets are removed from the ‘-Re-register’ list.